Core Concepts

 gcs://bucketB/records/

 Now, your applications can access data from both S3 and GCS through a single, consistent API without explicitly providing credentials or other system specific information for each underlying storage system.
-The mount table itself is stored in a reliable, external key-value store like etcd, making it accessible to all components in the cluster.
+The mapping between Alluxio paths and UFS paths is stored in a mount table.
+To ensure this table is highly available and consistent across all Alluxio components, it is stored in a distributed key-value store, etcd.

-For a deeper dive, see Managing the Namespace.
+For a deeper dive, see Connecting to Storage .

 3. I/O Resiliency and High Availability